George Bennett, Ian Hamilton, Rob Liddiard, Robert Lowe, Peter Mallaburn, Tadj Oreszczyn, Paul Ruyssevelt and Jez Wingfield

-CREDS submitted a response to the call for evidence sent out by BEIS, “Energy Performance Certificates in buildings” on 19th October 2018.
+CREDS submitted a response to the call for evidence sent out by BEIS on 19 October 2018.

 BEIS (Department for Business, Energy & Industrial Strategy) were looking for evidence on how Energy Performance Certificates (EPCs) are currently performing against 3 attributes:

 - encouraging action to improve energy efficiency.